FRITZ!Box 7272 Service - Knowledge Base

 Suppressing your telephone number for the next call

-- When making a telephone call, dial the prefix *31# before the number you wish to call.
+- When making a telephone call, dial the prefix *31# before the number you would like to call.
 Your caller ID will then be suppressed for this call.

 In order to suppress your number when calling the telephone number 0301234, dial *31#0301234.